 All other inter-fund transactions, except quasi-external transactions and reimbursements, are reported as transfers.
 Nonrecurring or non-routine permanent transfers of equity are reported as residual equity transfers.
 All other inter-fund transfers are reported as operating transfers.
-There were no transfers between funds during the 2016-17 fiscal year.
+There was an inter-fund transfer of \$1,423 from Bond (31) Fund to Bond (32) Fund to close the fund.